rkhal101/rkhal101.github.io/_posts/databases/2018-01-27-postgresql-tutorial-3.md

 GROUP BY <grouping attributes>
 ```

 Note that if an attribute appears in the SELECT query it has to appear in the GROUP BY statement unless it is part of an aggregate function.
-Also, an aggregate function cannot appear in the SELECT query unless the query contains a GROUP BY clause.

 In order for us to demonstrate the GROUP BY functionality with an example, we need to add an extra row to the Artist table: